racavi/unib64/README.md

 console.log(decode("YSDEgCDwkICAIOaWhyDwn6aE")) // a Ā 𐀀 文 🦄
 ```

 ## Tests

-Open a terminal within `app` subdirectory and run the following command:
+Open a terminal within into this repository root directory and run the following command:

 ```bash
 npm test
 ```

 ## References